Igor Mitoraj: Style

 Mitoraj's sculptural style is based on the classical tradition with its focus on the well modelled torso.
 However, Mitoraj introduced a post-modern twist with ostentatiously truncated limbs, emphasising the damage sustained by many authentic classical sculptures.
 Often his works aim to address the attributes of the human body, its beauty and fragility, its suffering as well as deeper aspects of human nature, which with the passing of time undergo degeneration.
-Some art critics have likened his work to Kitsch.
+Some art critics have questioned his work as commercial art.